cowboysdude/MMM-Astrology/README.md

-# MMM-Astrology
+# Astrology
-Astrology module for MM2
+Horoscopes for daily, weekly, monthly or yearly!
+For the MagicMirror2